sfc-aqua/quisp/README.md

 Docker, ffmpeg for making videos, etc.), documented in the installation notes.

 ## Building and running

+First see [doc/INSTALL.md](doc/INSTALL.md), then follow the instructions below.

 There are two main ways of working with QUISP.
 You can either use the Eclipse-like graphical interface of OmNET++, for which you will find